23 Basic American History Questions Most Americans Get Wrong

-However, historians aren't 100-percent sure Ross actually created the original 13-star flag.
-Accounts differ on who the creator might have been, but some historians believe the honor belongs to Francis Hopkinson, a member of the Second Continental Congress—namely because he made the claim while he was still alive.
-And, according to The Life and Works of Francis Hopkinson, he just asked for one thing as payment: A quarter of one cask of wine.
+However, historians aren't 100-percent sure Ross deserves the credit.
+Accounts differ on who the creator might have been, but some historians believe the honor belongs to Francis Hopkinson, a member of the Continental Congress—namely because he made the claim while he was still alive.
+And, according to The Life and Works of Francis Hopkinson, he just asked for one thing as payment: A quarter of one cask of wine, which he never received.

 That whole story about Pocahontas and John Smith falling in love is just a fabrication of Disney movie magic.
 In reality, Pocahontas was just 11 or 12 years old when Smith showed up.
-And while she may have saved him from being killed by her powerful father, there's no evidence that Pocahontas and Smith fell in love or lived happily ever after.
+And while she may have saved him from being killed by her powerful father, there's no evidence that the two fell in love or lived happily ever after.
 The real story is far less Disney-friendly.

 First, she was held captive by the English for some time.
-Then, she converted to Christianity (and took on a Christian name: Rebecca).
-When she turned 17, she married a tobacco planter named John Rolfe.
-The two had a son and eventually traveled to England, where Pocahontas passed away when she was only 20 or 21 years old.
+Then, she converted to Christianity, changed her name to Rebecca, and, when she turned 17, married a tobacco planter named John Rolfe.
+The two had a son and eventually traveled to England, where Pocahontas passed away when she was about 20 or 21 years old.

 When did the Revolutionary War end?

-It's true that general Charles Cornwallis surrendered on October 17, 1781 (and formally signed articles of capitulation two days later), ending the Siege of Yorktown and effectively ending full-scale combat operations in the Colonies.
+It's true that Charles Cornwallis surrendered on October 17, 1781—formally signing articles of capitulation two days later, effectively ending full-scale combat operations in the colonies.
 But the war didn't officially end until nearly three years later.
 In November 1782, British and American representatives signed preliminary peace terms in Paris.
-And fighting continued until September 3, 1783, when Britain formally recognized American independence with the Treaty of Paris.
+However, fighting continued until September 3, 1783, when Britain formally recognized American independence with the Treaty of Paris.

 Who invented baseball?

 As the story goes, Abner Doubleday invented baseball in 1839, in Cooperstown, New York.
-But, according to the Society for American Baseball Research, "no evidence exists" to suggest that Doubleday had "anything to do with baseball.”
-And accounts from the time suggest he even disliked the sport: Doubleday's own obituary says "he was rather averse to out-door [sic] sports."
+But, according to the Society for American Baseball Research, "no evidence exists" to suggest that Doubleday had "anything to do with baseball."
+Accounts from that time suggest he even disliked the sport: Doubleday's own obituary says "he was rather averse to out-door [sic] sports."

 Frankly, it's hard to say who really came up with the popular pastime.
-But all signs suggest that Alexander Joy Cartwright, Jr., is the man to credit.
-In addition to founding the New York Knickerbockers Base Ball Club, in 1845, he was inducted, in 1938, to the Baseball Hall of Fame.
-His plaque at the National Baseball Hall of Fame Museum reads: "Father of Modern Base Ball."
+But all signs point to Alexander Joy Cartwright, Jr. In addition to founding the New York Knickerbockers Base Ball Club in 1845, he was inducted to the Baseball Hall of Fame in 1938, where his plaque reads: "Father of Modern Base Ball."

 What was the Wild West really like?

-To take it from John Wayne, Butch Cassidy, and Red Dead Redemption, the Wild West was an unpredictable free-for-all—just one region-wide, decades-long brawl.
+To take it from John Wayne and Butch Cassidy, the old West was an unpredictable free-for-all—just one region-wide, decades-long brawl.
 Thing is, that's all myth.
-Peter J. Hill, a senior fellow at the Property and Environment Research Center, puts it succinctly: "the violence of the [Wild] West is largely a myth.”
-Some research indicates that, between the years of 1859 and 1900, there were fewer than a dozen robberies total.
+Peter J. Hill, a senior fellow at the Property and Environment Research Center, puts it succinctly: "the violence of the [Wild] West is largely a myth."
 Even the gunfight at the O.K.
-Corral, perhaps the most storied shootout in the entire compendium of Wild West lore, resulted in a relatively modest body count: three.
+Corral, perhaps the most storied shootout of the entire era, resulted in a relatively modest body count of three.

-What animal did Benjamin Franklin want as America’s national bird?
+What species did Benjamin Franklin want as our national bird?